weglide/flugfeld/README.md

 This list is used internally at WeGlide to make airports appear on the map based on their 'importance' in the gliding world.
 We are syncing the number of flights from the airfields (uploaded on WeGlide) on a yearly basis.

+Additionally, this repo contains all kinds of sectors/regions one might want to filter for.
+Contributions are always welcomed!

 ## OpenAIP Link

 To link GliderList to OpenAIP, you first need to get a custom export URL from them.